-FVTRS played a crucial role in helping the trained youth find employment by approaching different business groups.
+FVTRS played a crucial role in helping the trained youth to find employment by approaching different business groups.
 As a result, 24 youth were successfully placed with establishments such as KPM Mart, Rapido, Taco Bell, Trends Garments, and medical stores and hospitals.
 Their monthly salaries ranged from Rs.
-14,000 to Rs.25,000, along with all necessary benefits.
-This program was a unique and valuable learning experience for FVTRS, as the key to its success was the proper mobilization and orientation of the right candidates.
-The training emphasized that teaching app-based skills is not enough to groom candidates, and that proper life skills are also essential.
-This type of program is very useful for the unemployed and can help them find employment.
+14,000 to Rs.
+25,000, along with all necessary benefits.
+This program was unique and learning experience for FVTRS, as the key to its success was proper mobilization and orientation of the right candidates.
+The training emphasized that teaching app-based skills are not enough to groom candidates, but proper life skills are also essential.
+This type of program is very useful for the unemployed youth to find employment.